 - 3 cups whole milk

-- 3–5 sprigs fresh herbs (sage, thyme, or rosemary work great)
+- 3 to 5 sprigs fresh herbs (sage, thyme, or rosemary work great)

 - Heat milk mixture.
-Use a vegetable peeler to peel lemon zest strips from half a lemon.
-Add the lemon strips to a small saucepan in addition to salted butter, garlic, thyme, and peppercorns.
-Cook on medium heat until butter melts and mixture is fragrant of herbs and garlic, about 2-3 minutes.
-Pour in milk, then bring mixture to a simmer over medium-high heat, whisking occasionally.
-Remove from heat, and allow the mixture to sit for 30 minutes.
-Meanwhile, check the potatoes!
+Peel zest strips from half a lemon, then add to a small saucepan.
+Then add 2 sticks salted butter, 6 garlic cloves, 5 sprigs thyme, and 1 tbsp peppercorns.
+Warm on medium heat until butter melts and the mixture is fragrant of herbs and garlic, about 3 minutes.
+Pour in 3 cups whole milk, then bring mixture to a simmer over medium-high heat, whisking occasionally.
+Remove from heat, cover, and rest for 30 minutes.
+Meanwhile, check the potatoes.

 - Mash potatoes.
-When potatoes are cooked, discard the hot water and handle the hot potatoes with a towel to protect your hands.
-Pass hot potatoes through a food mill* with a fine disk into a medium-large pot.
-See notes for a recommended food mill or food mill alternatives.
+When potatoes are cooked, discard the hot water.
+Over a large pot, pass boiled potatoes through a food mill* with a fine disk or a ricer.

 - Combine milk + potatoes.
-Pour half of the infused milk through a fine-mesh sieve into the pot with potatoes.
+Pour half of the infused milk through a fine-mesh sieve into the pot with mashed potatoes.
 Bring pot to medium-high heat and stir potatoes until smooth and bubbling.
-Add the rest of the milk into the pot in portions, depending on how wet you like your mashed potatoes.
-I use all of the milk.
+Depending on how loose you like your mashed potatoes, add the rest of the milk into the pot in increments (I use all of the milk).
 Whisk until milk is fully incorporated and potatoes are bubbling.
-Turn off the heat, taste, and season with kosher salt and lemon juice from 1/4 lemon.
+Turn off the heat, taste, and season with 2 tsp kosher salt and lemon juice from 1/4 lemon.
 Cover and keep warm to serve.

 - Salted Herb Butter (optional for serving).
 Melt salted butter in a saucepan with fresh herbs (or microwave butter and herbs in a glass measuring cup), and serve over warm mashed potatoes.